maxmind/geoipupdate-legacy/README.md

 ## Installing From Source File

 To install this from the source package, you will need a C compiler, Make, and the curl library and headers.

 On Debian or Ubuntu, you can install these dependencies by running:

     $ sudo apt-get install build-essential libcurl4-openssl-dev

+On Centos 7 or RHEL 7, you can install these dependencies by running:

+    $ sudo yum groupinstall 'Development Tools'
+    $ sudo yum install libcurl-devel

 Once you have the necessary dependencies, run the following commands:

     $ ./configure
     $ make
     $ sudo make install

+On CentOS 7 or RHEL 7 to make a compatible build with the GeoIP-1.5.x library and config files you need to configure with:

+    $ ./configure --prefix=/usr --sysconfdir=/etc

 The `configure` script takes the standard options to set where files are installed such as `--prefix`, etc. See `./configure --help` for details.